matgrand/tomo_ml/to_do.md

 - [v] Normalize each of the inputs substracting the mean and dividing by the standard deviation.
 DONE: marginally better results
 - [ ] make an analysis of each input of each SXR (mean, std, min, max) and build a syhtnetic dataset sampling from the same distribution
 - [ ] Small demo showcasing the ill posedness of the problem
+- [ ] Test input reconstruction, map into a 1-normed latent space, and then back to the input space, (cosine similarity?).
+Or look for something that can model means/stds